Mohamed Bahi

 Mohamed Bahi (also spelled "Bahe"; born 1984) (Note: Bahi's age was published as 40 in February 2025 and 41 in August 2025.
-This is only possible if he was born between February and August 1984.) is an American-Algerian Muslim community activist, and the former Chief Liaison of New York City Mayor Eric Adams to the Muslim community.
+This is only possible if he was born between February and August 1984.) is an indicted criminal and American-Algerian Muslim community activist, and the former Chief Liaison of New York City Mayor Eric Adams to the Muslim community.
 On October 8, 2024, as part of the investigations into the Adams administration, Bahi was arrested and charged with federal witness tampering and destruction of evidence in connection with alleged illegal contributions made to Adams's 2021 mayoral campaign.
 On August 12, 2025, Bahi pleaded guilty to conspiracy to commit wire fraud, with sentencing scheduled for November.

 Early and personal life

 Bahi was born in Algeria, and is Muslim.
 In 1993, he came to the United States with his family, at the age of nine.
 He lives in Staten Island, New York, with his wife and children.
 An article published about him stated: The time after 9/11 was devastating for Muslims living in America.
 Women took off their hijabs, men were traumatized, and children were targetted.
 People who were named Mohamed started going by “Moe.”
 Many Muslims started hiding their faith from the public.

 But for Mohamed Bahi – “September 11, for me, was a huge wake-up call.
 It connected me to my belief and made me the person I am today.”

 This one time, one of his friends printed verses from the Quran about the unbelievers and Bahi did not know how to respond, except by repeating that “Islam was peace”.
 He decided to go to the mosque the next day and ask the Imam.

 “I asked him ‘Is there a verse in the Quran that says “if you meet an unbeliever you chop their necks off”?’
 And the Imam says, ‘Yes, there is a verse like that.’
 And I’m like what the hell!?”
 Bahi explained.
 “He told me the verse was out of context and then he explained it to me.”